Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 Thingvellir National Park

-We woke on the Saturday and were away from the cottage by 8, ready for our packed day of exploring Iceland.
+We woke on the Saturday and were away from the cottage by 8am, ready for our packed day of exploring Iceland.
 First stop, Thingvellir National Park.
+For a weekend in Iceland, this is an essential stop!

 We had arranged to go snorkelling in the Silfra fissure; the only place in the world where you can snorkel between tectonic plates (North American and Eurasian) where they have been pulled apart over the years.
 Fortunately the tour group we had booked with, Arctic Adventures, as with all the others I’m sure, provided ample warm clothing, a dry suit and neoprene equipment to keep us as warm as possible.
 We looked ridiculous, but headed out for a snorkelling tour around the river in the National Park.